iobroker-community-adapters/ioBroker.firetv-fork/README.md

 [![Build Status](https://secure.travis-ci.org/soef/iobroker.firetv.svg?branch=master)](https://travis-ci.org/soef/iobroker.firetv)
 -->

-With this adapter you can control some funtions of your Fire TV or Fire TV Stick.
+With this adapter, you can control some functions of your Fire TV or Fire TV Stick.
 E.g.:
 - On /Off
 - Send key events